ts-manuel/ffmpeg-batch/README.md

 <!-- INSTALLING PREREQUISITES -->
 ### Python virtual enviroment
-After cloning the repository the python virtual enviroment has to be created.\
+After cloning the repository the python virtual enviroment has to be created.<br>
 From the repository root directory run the follwing command:

     python -m venv .venv

 After the enviroment has been created it must be activated